Article reviewed January 2026

 There are three exceptions to section 216.

-1. Where substantially all the assets of the business are sold by an insolvency practitioner, for example, a Liquidator or an Administrator and the purchasing company gives notice in a specified form to all the creditors of the insolvent company.
+- Sale of substantially all assets by an insolvency practitioner.
+Where substantially all the assets of the business are sold by insolvency practitioners, for example, a Liquidator or an Administrator and the purchasing company gives notice in a specified form to all the creditors of the insolvent company.
 This procedure is complex with many pitfalls and legal advice should be taken and is unlikely to be applicable to a company which goes into liquidation without previously being in administration.

 How can our Insolvency Practitioners help?